MADE BY MEMBERS • February 2022

 Stuck for a holiday read?
 Or simply want to experience some armchair travel?
-Author and High Life editor Helen Whitaker picks the female-authored trip-fic that will take you far, far away…
+In honour of World Book Day (3 March) and International Women’s Day (8 March), author and High Life editor Helen Whitaker picks the female-authored trip-fic that will take you far, far away…

 Theatre for Dreamers by Polly Samson (Bloomsbury)

 In 1960, 17-year-old Erica flees from her drab London life to the sun and bougainvillea-drenched island of Hydra, where she’s absorbed into a bohemian world of writers, artists… and a Canadian musician called Leonard Cohen.
 Atmospheric and oh-so-cool, if you haven’t already planned your summer holiday, Hydra is about to become the frontrunner.